What is family income benefit insurance?

-You’ll have worked out the level of cover you need to maintain your family’s standard of living, at the time of setting up the policy.
-However, as we know the cost of living generally rises over time.
+You will have worked out the level of cover you need to maintain your family’s standard of living, at the time of setting up the policy.
+However, the cost of living generally rises over time.

 To ensure your family income benefit payments meet your dependant’s needs, not just now, but in the future, it may be a good idea to link it to indexation.
-Meaning your payment amount increases, as the cost of living increases.
+Meaning your payment amount increases, as living costs rise.

 Visit MoneyAdviceService – set up by the UK government, to provide free and impartial finance advice.

-Can a family income benefit policy be put in trust?
+Can a family income benefit policy be written in trust?

 Yes.
 Any life insurance policy can be written into trust, and most providers offer trust forms free of charge.

-Putting your policy in trust means that payments are made outside of your estate and can often be settled more quickly as a result.
-Trust can also help you avoid the risk of having to pay 40% inheritance tax.
+Putting your policy in trust means that the pay out falls outside your estate, therefore avoiding probate.
+Trusts can also help you avoid the risk of having to pay 40% inheritance tax.

 Family income benefit in summary:

 - Policy can be joint

 - Index-link option, (protect against rising living costs)